stefan-rass/clustering-manipulations/README.md

 `> manipulation_dbscan_demo_mnist`

 to let the manipulation run with the desired classifications.
 We emphasize that the whole feature extraction in the R scripts is a typical and in fact crucial part of any AI data engineering, but the *actual feature values are entirely irrelevant* in this attack: Indeed, the Octave script actually overwrites the features with random values, and still accomplishes the desired classification.
 Only the "classlabels" variable, produced inside the R-scripts, is relevant for the Octave code.

+## Remarks and Updates
+Theorem 3 in the paper needs the unstated addtional hypothesis that the input points from $Y$ are all linearly independent.
+This is easy to accomplish a priori, by adding pseudo-features that are drawn from an absolutely continuous distribution (alluding to Lemma 1 whose proof argument also shows that the resulting vectors will be linearly independent).
+Alternatively, leaving the theorem in its hypothesis and claim unchanged, one can adapt the proof as follows: we create the noisy vectors as $z_{i,j}=y'_i+f(y_i,y_j)$, i.e., adding an $h$-dimensional noise vector to the canonic embedding $y'_i=(y_i,0)\in\mathbb{R}^h$ instead of just appending the noise to the original data.
+The proof, literally, remains intact upon changing the argument accordingly, and *likewise remains Theorem 3 correct as stated, under this change to its proof.*